 - The development of my Give Back Sundays program.
 Give Back Sundays is a community partnership day where we offer 1 designated nonprofit or local community organization the opportunity to bring their organization to the show at a reduced rate, and receive 50% of ticket sales generated by that organization back to them.
 We piloted this program in the Fall with Trauma Intervention Program.
 We’re really getting into it now with “Give Back Sundays” booked solid into April!
 We have 3 great charities lined up this month– Three Square Food Bank (Feb 8), Spread the Word Nevada (Feb 15), Create a Change Now (Feb 22).
-If you’re interested in learning more about this program, please visit http://jeffcivillico.com/givebacksundays.
+If you’re interested in learning more about this program, please visit: https://jeffcivillico.com/introducing-give-sundays-vegas-show/

 - The decision to increase our number of shows at The Linq.
 We’ll be kicking up to 6 days a week in the Spring, and even 7 days a week throughout the Summer – 245 shows at The Linq projected this year!
 More opportunities to create more smiles.